-- In the bowl of an electric mixer fitted with the paddle attachment, beat the brown sugar, oil, and molasses on medium speed for 2-3 minutes.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the brown sugar, melted butter ( or oil), and molasses on medium speed for 2-3 minutes.

 - Scrape down sides.
 Beat another 2-3 minutes.
 Turn the mixer to low speed, add the egg, and beat for 1 minute.

 - Add fresh grated ginger and candied ginger, scrape the sides of bowl to make sure all is incorporated.
 Beat for another couple minutes.

 - With the mixer still on low, slowly add the dry ingredients to the bowl and mix on medium speed for 2-3 minutes.
 Mixture will be quite firm, but should incorporate all the flour.